-Operating conditions as required by Section 5.3 are described in this section.
-Installation shall follow Section 8.5.
+Operating conditions as required by 5.3 are described in this equipment category.
+Installation shall follow 8.5.
 The modes of operation were designed to represent typical use of the whole system.

-NOTE 1 The operating modes in previous versions of this standard were defined in terms of operation of the individual subsystems rather than the whole system.
-Methods to measure such subsystems are still available in this standard.
-For equipment with flexible disk drives and rigid disk drives as specified in C.9.
+NOTE 1 The operating modes in previous versions of this equipment category were defined in terms of operation of the individual subsystems rather than the whole system.
+Methods to measure such subsystems are still available in Annex C. For equipment with flexible disk drives and rigid disk drives as specified in C.9.
 For combinations of rigid and flexible disk drives, the operating mode is defined as one rigid disk drive operating, and all other drives idle as specified in C.9.
 For equipment with magnetic tape units as specified in C.8.
-For equipment with built-in character and line printers as specified in C.3; equipment with page printers as specified in C.16.
-For equipment with optical drives as specified in C.19.
+For equipment with built-in character and line printers as specified in C.3; For equipment with optical drives as specified in C.19.

 In addition to the idle mode specified in C.15.3.2, at least two (2) of the other operating modes as described C.15.3.3 shall be measured for the system under test.
 The operating modes selected shall represent the most common intended use cases for the system under test.
-The tested modes shall be reported, and workload details shall be documented as outlined in sections C.15.3.2 and C.15.3.3.
-The workloads in section C.15.3.3 represent typical use for that operating mode, and they are relatively steady state in nature.
-If any of the specified workloads in sections C.15.3.3 are not officially natively supported for the system under test, a custom workload or script may be developed and used for that workload.
+The tested modes shall be reported, and workload details shall be documented as outlined in C.15.3.2 and C.15.3.3.
+The workloads in C.15.3.3 represent typical use for that operating mode, and they are relatively steady state in nature.
+If any of the specified workloads in C.15.3.3 are not officially natively supported for the system under test, a custom workload or script may be developed and used for that workload.
 Such a workload shall be similar in tasks, operations and sequence to the specified workloads, and the procedure shall be documented in the test report.
 Any such custom workload and/or scripts shall be made available for acoustic testing and verification purposes.

-For each of the operating modes in section C.15.3.3, an acoustical steady state should be attained before measurement.
+For each of the operating modes in C.15.3.3, an acoustical steady state should be attained before measurement.
 This generally coincides with thermal steady state, i.e., when air mover speed is stable.
+The system under test shall begin in an idle mode prior to running in each operating mode.
 Monitoring of acoustical output, air mover speeds and temperature sensors may be required to ensure such a steady state is attained.